Experienced South Carolina Attorneys with a Proven Track Record of Success with Fetal Death Cases

 Pregnancy is a time for planning and excitedly anticipating the addition of a new family member.
 Unfortunately, physician error can lead to fetal death, turning a joyous occasion into a mournful tragedy.
 When a doctor or other healthcare professional does not act with a reasonable standard of care, their mistakes can be fatal.

-If your baby died during pregnancy or delivery, speak with a knowledgeable South Carolina OB malpractice attorney at McGowan, Hood & Felder, LLC, as soon as possible to discuss the merits of your claim.
+If your baby died during pregnancy or delivery, speak with a knowledgeable South Carolina OB malpractice attorney at McGowan, Hood, Felder & Phillips, LLC, as soon as possible to discuss the merits of your claim.
 Count on attorneys with 20 years of litigation experience to fight for the compensation you need.

 Different causes of fetal death